Jim Morris was a bodybuilder who has had an amazing career well into his older years. In the picture above he is aged 61.

 Jim turned vegetarian in 1985 and at 2000 he became vegan at age 65.

 In 2011 after 11 years as a vegan, Jim explained to us how he made the transition from meat eater to vegan.
 When he started competing he was aware that the traditional bodybuilding diet of animal protein had consequences for health, but he was eager to compete and win, so continued with it.
-"It was only after I retired from competition in 1985 that I started considering my health and eliminated what I had over the years identified as the cause of my digestive, respiratory and joint problems, namely all animal sources,(beef, fowl, dairy, pork and fish).
-I continued having fish on rare occasions as my "treat"."
+“It was only after I retired from competition in 1985 that I started considering my health and eliminated what I had over the years identified as the cause of my digestive, respiratory and joint problems.
+These were namely all animal sources,(beef, fowl, dairy, pork and fish).
+I continued having fish on rare occasions as my ‘treat’.”

 Aged 64, Jim developed a medical condition that sharpened his outlook.